Bridal Veil Falls

 Bridal Veil Falls is not that spectacular by itself.
 The creek is small, and has its best flow after some good rain.
 It's a cascade that ends in a free-fall into a ditch filled with boulders and riprap between two roads, so getting a good photo here is a challenge.
 The free-fall part may actually be man-made by the construction of US Hwy.
 64.

 What's unique about this falls is that you could once drive a car behind them!
-US Hwy.
-64 used to pass behind the falls until it was re-routed in front of the falls for safety.
-Dripping water would freeze into solid ice on the road in winter, and falling ice and rock blocking the road were common.
+The main route of US Hwy.
+64 used to pass behind the falls.
+However, dripping water would freeze into solid ice on the road in winter, and falling ice and rock blocking the road were common.
 US-64 was re-routed in front of the falls, leaving a small loop of road behind the falls for people to travel.

 The danger here was effectively illustrated in December 2003 when an enormous chunk of rock fell onto the old road from above, blocking it.